Designing a Product for E-Commerce

 I developed this project with Rebecca Nicoara, Abigail Maeder, Kelsie Thomas, and Cameron Chartier

-My personal role included leading design research, stakeholder identification, benchmarking, conducted interviews, task analysis, observational analysis, usability testing, journey mapping, insight generation, and design recommendations.
+My personal role included leading design research, stakeholder identification, benchmarking, moderating interviews, task analysis, observational analysis, usability testing, journey mapping, insight generation, and design recommendations.

 This project kicked off by generating foundational research questions.